-- 8 Open the Representations window using the $\mathsf{Graphics} \to \mathsf{Representations} \dots$ menu item. - 9 In the Atom Selection window, type protein.
-Choose Tube as Drawing Method, and in the Coloring Method drop-down menu, choose User.
+- 8 Open the Representations window using the Graphics \rightarrow Representations... menu item. - 9 In the Atom Selection window, type protein.
+Choose Tube as Drawing Method, and in the Coloring Method drop-down menu, choose submenu Trajectory, then User, and again User.
 Now, click on the Trajectory tab, and in the Color Scale Data Range, type 0.40 and 1.00.
 Click the Set button.